kamla-thakur/customer-bank-loan-analysis/README.md

 ## 📊 Project Overview
-This project visualizes and analyzes customer bank loan data using Power BI, Excel and SQL.
+This project visualizes and analyzes customer bank loan data using Power BI, Excel and SQL,Tableau.
 It provides meaningful insights into loan application volumes, repayment behavior, borrower credit grades, and geographic distribution.
 The report is aimed at helping financial institutions understand customer profiles, identify risk zones, and enhance lending strategies.

 ---